Hey Kids (Start Here)

 “Are you reuniting The Supercos?”

-There are other things to do, the kids hiss in blue edged not-words, in a lambent stream of images.
+There are other things to do, the kids hiss in blue-edged not-words, in a lambent stream of images.

 “A little bit, yeah,” Newt says, his hands braced on his knees.
 “I haven’t exactly been having a good month.”

-They shift, making space for him, and he drops into a crouch and then falls awkwardly out of it before getting his feet crossed and tucked beneath him, dragging the edges of his boots across a dark and dusty floor.
+He drops into a crouch and then falls awkwardly out of it before getting his feet crossed and tucked beneath him, dragging the edges of his boots across a dark and dusty floor.

 “Are you okay?”
-Cover Singer asks him.
+Cover Singer asks.

 “Yeah,” Newt lies, adjusting his glasses.